 Line a cupcake baking sheet with cupcake liners.
 Fill the cupcakes almost to the cupcake liner rim with batter.
 (Should make 24 Cupcakes)

-Bake for aprox 25 minutes (more or less, depending on your oven) or until toothpick comes out clean – at 350 degrees F, If making a cake, bake for 1 hour, or until toothpick comes out clean.
-Allow to fully cool (at least 20 minutes before frosting), they should feel cool to the touch.
+Bake for aprox 25 minutes (more or less, depending on your oven) or until toothpick comes out clean – at 350 degrees F, If making a cake, bake for 45 mins to 1 hour, or until toothpick comes out clean (this depends on how many cake pans you use to bake – more info in this later…).
+Allow to fully cool (at least 30 minutes before frosting), they should feel cool to the touch.
 Do not attempt to frost while your cakes are warm!

 Cream Cheese Frosting Directions: